University-Related Legal Entities

 The following entities are outside the scope of this policy: Indiana University Foundation, Inc. (IUF), Indiana University Alumni Association Inc. (IUAA), Indiana University Research and Technology Corporation (IURTC) and any companies started and monitored by IURTC policies and procedures, Indiana University Building Corporation (IUBC), and Old Crescent Insurance Company (OCIC).

-Organizations that fall within the definition of a University-Related Entity but have an external agency agreement in effect with the University as a result of following the External Agency Agreements policy (FIN-TRE-VI-90), are required to comply with the requirements in Part B of the Procedure section below.
+Organizations that fall within the definition of a University-Related Entity but have an external agency agreement in effect with the University as a result of following the External Agency Agreements policy (FIN-TRE-90), are required to comply with the requirements in Part B of the Procedure section below.

 University-Related Entities engaged in political activities are also subject to the University’s policies on political organizations and contacts with public officials.